 Roasting a bacon-wrapped turkey isn't vastly different from roasting a regular turkey.
-You need to roast the turkey on a roasting rack to ensure even cooking, start with a hot oven for the first 30 minutes to brown the bacon, and then reduce the oven temperature to slowly cook the bird until it reaches 165°F internally.
+You need to roast the turkey on a roasting rack to ensure even cooking: Start with a hot oven for the first 30 minutes to brown the bacon, then reduce the oven temperature to slowly cook the bird until it reaches 165°F internally.
 The one notable difference is that for the bacon-wrapped turkey, you'll want to add two cups of water to the roasting pan before you begin.
 The water creates steam in the oven and helps the bacon cook slowly, which prevents the bacon from sliding off or burning during its long cook time.

 Serving and Carving a Bacon-Wrapped Turkey

 Rest the turkey for at least 30 minutes after roasting and before carving.
 You can remove the roasting rack to a cutting board or baking sheet and use the roasting pan and drippings to make gravy while you wait for the bird to cool.
 Just as you would carve a chicken or plain turkey, start by removing the turkey's legs before carving the breasts.
 To keep the bacon lattice intact, cut through the bacon first and then carve the breast beneath.
 Serve the turkey with any of the bacon crumbles that may fall off the bird as you carve.
 No one has ever been sad about bacon crumbles in their gravy either!

 Bacon-Wrapped Turkey: Watch the Video